How SaaS PIM Software Can Benefit Your Business

 9. Support

-Supporting PIM as SaaS is much easier for the vendor.
+Supporting PIM DAM solutions as SaaS is much easier for the vendor.
 The reason for ease is twofold – first, when PIM is delivered as a SaaS, there is exactly one version of the application.
 So due to that, it is easier to recreate the issue that the user is having.
 This is not the case with on-premise applications because a customer can technically be on a much older version.
 Due to this, the version the customer is running could be quite dated and hence diverge from the core support team, causing a delay in service or degradation of service.

 The second reason is customizations.
 The vendor support team may not be aware of customizations performed on the instance of the application, hence, along with customizations that the vendor support team will not be aware of.
 This causes support for on-premise systems to be less effective.